 Setting up a webpage doesn’t automatically mean you’re committing yourself to become a fully-fledged online personal trainer.
 Rather, you’re now a personal trainer who has an online presence.

 So, for example, rather than offering programmes and remote training through your new website, you would instead advertise your face-to-face programmes, your previous success stories, and offer a contact form for potential clients in your area to enquire about your services.

 Setting up your own domain name is easy, too.

 All you have to do is select a name for your brand, head to a site like GoDaddy, and purchase the domain, and you’re good to go.

-Building the website is a little more difficult, and it’s something you might want to consider outsourcing to a freelancer, or professional web developer.
+Once you've thought up your brand name (which can, again, be '*your name* personal training'), it's time to build your website if you don't already have one.
+This is a little more difficult, and it’s something you might want to consider outsourcing to a freelancer, or professional web developer.

 If you did want to try designing your own page, try a tool like Elementor which runs through WordPress and makes the design process more intuitive, without the need for a knowledge of coding.